Minaramzey/Sauti-Africa-Market-Monitoring-DS/docs/forecasting.md

 Cons:
 * User needs to be familiar with python and database basics.
 * Time consuming.
 The grid search method desires large computational power.
 To get a better idea of computational intensity for the grid search method, we tested one time sequence: Dar Es Salaam Morogoro Rice, which has a total length of 1760 days after interpolation.
 On a stand-alone machine (2.6 GHz processor, 8 GB RAM), it took 108.73 min to finish grid searching of 144 configurations; while on a virtual machine with 64 GB RAM and 16 GPU cores (an AWS EC2 instance type m5ad.4xlarge), it took 17.38 min to complete the same task.
+For 65 sequences, it took 11.38 hours on the stand-alone machine, and 3.06 hours using the AWS EC2 virtual machine.

 ## Future work:
 1. Use DQI metric Mode_D to define resolution for each time series, instead of use universal day-by-day time frame.
 This customized forecast resolution feature could reduce uncertainty due to interpolation and improve model accuracy.